pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 The Router is also a **static** Diamond-Proxy (ERC2535) contract without any upgrade functions as described in this [tweet](https://twitter.com/mudgen/status/1630229952523272195/).
 A summary for ERC2535 is that there can be multiple implementation contracts for a single proxy, with each function (or set of functions) delegatecall to its own implementation.

-To interact easily with the PendleRouter, please refer to: https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/interfaces/IPAllAction.sol
+To interact easily with the PendleRouter, please refer to: https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/interfaces/IPAllActionV3.sol

-For a list of all the functions that can be called on the Router, users can use the `IPAllAction ABI` and call it on the Router address, which will resolve the call accordingly.
+For a list of all the functions that can be called on the Router, users can use the `IPAllActionV3 ABI` and call it on the Router address, which will resolve the call accordingly.

 ## Off-chain helpers